 Keeping your teeth clean with Braces

-When you have braces it is very important to brush after every meal in order to keep your teeth and gums healthy throughout your treatment.
+When you have braces, it is very important to brush after every meal in order to keep your teeth and gums healthy throughout your treatment.
 Flossing and spiral brushing should occur once a day.
 If you need help choosing the right toothbrush, toothpaste, and dental floss, please ask us and we can help you choose the right products for your teeth and your appliance.
 Click here for brushing and flossing instructions.

 Playing Sports with Braces

-If you do play sports, it's recommended that you wear a mouthguard in order to protect your teeth and your appliance.
+If you play sports, it’s recommended that you wear a mouthguard in order to protect your teeth and your appliance.
 A complimentary non-fitted mouthguard is provided to cover upper and lower teeth when your braces are first placed.
 A customised fitted mouthguard can also be arranged if necessary.

-In case of a sports emergency, be sure to immediately check your mouth and your appliance for any damage that may have occurred.
+In case of a sports emergency, be sure to check your mouth and your appliance immediately for any damage that may have occurred.
 If you notice any loose teeth, or if your appliance has been damaged, please contact us as soon as possible.